matt77hias/MAGE-v0/meta/features.md

      * G|V component: Implicit, Ward, Neumann, Ashikhmin-Premoze, Kelemann, Cook Torrance, (Correlated) GGX, Smith GGX, Smith Schlick-GGX, Smith Beckmann, Smith Schlick-Beckmann
      * F component: None, Schlick, Cook-Torrance
 * Color spaces
-  * All separate colors and textures with color data are expressed in sRGB space.
+  * All separate colors and textures with color data are expressed in sRGB color space.
-  * All light calculations are performed in linear RGB space.
+  * All calculations are performed in linear color space.
-  * sRGB colors are converted from gamma to linear space by the CPU (*Frostbite*).
+  * sRGB colors are converted from gamma to linear color space by the CPU (*Frostbite*).
-  * sRGB textures are converted from gamma to linear space by the GPU hardware (ensures correct filtering and blending).
+  * sRGB textures are converted from gamma to linear color space by the GPU hardware (ensures correct filtering and blending).
   * Optional, custom gamma correction before presenting (i.e. brightness adjustment)
 * Culling
   * Non-hierarchical light and object culling